 One of the tasks of a divorce court is to determine how the couple’s property and debts are divided between them.
 This requires identifying which property and debts are subject to division and which are separately owned.
 Your attorney plays a vital role in the process, helping you protect the right to your fair share.
-Miley Law Firm has the skill and knowledge to secure the best result for you that the law allows.
+Miley Law Firm, P.C. has the skill and knowledge to secure the best result for you that the law allows.

 In a community property state like Nevada, the divorce court makes a distinction between marital property, which it must divide between the parties, and the separate property that each spouse keeps.
 Separate property includes:

 All other income earned, property acquired and debts incurred during marriage are considered marital in nature.
 Each spouse has the burden of proving that any item is owned separately.
 I understand all nuances of this distinction and will present the best case for classifying property and debts in the manner fairest to you.